 What is your experience with skyscrapers in your home city?
 Are you interested in the stories behind these stunning giants?
 Would you like to design one?

 What do skyscrapers mean, beyond being just a type of building?
 Which will be the next to claim the title of “world’s tallest building?”
 How will future marvels be designed sustainably and resiliently?

 In this camp, you will learn the history, present, and future of skyscrapers through given facts and theories, self-driven discovery, experimental and professional analysis, critical thinking, and conceptual design.
 After completing the activities, you will understand skyscrapers in multiple scales.
 Click here for details.

 5 Activities at HOME

 Family Activity Online Camp

-2020 is a unique year that COVID kept us staying home much longer than usual.
-How do you feel about your extra-long home time?
 How much do you know about your home?
+In what ways have you used it differently during the time of COVID-19?
 Have you ever thought about how to express your love for your home and an important component of home—family?

 This camp intents to be a catalyst for family activities or undertaken by a student on his or her own.

 You would be amazed by how dramatic the forms of home can take but how common home is to people all over the world.
 This group of activities will invite students to examine homes from around the world and compare them to homes in your neighborhood, identifying commonalities and differences.
 Upon completing the online camp, students will gain a deeper understanding of the elements, styles, neighborhood, and community that you may see daily but have never paid attention to.
 With this deeper understanding, think about what your dream home is like and how can you make your current home better.